w3c/svgwg/master/interact.md

 </dl>

-<p>There are two distinct aspects of pointer-device interaction with an element or area:</p>
+<p>There are two distinct aspects of pointer-device interaction with an element or area:

 <ol>
   <li>hit-testing, to determine if a pointer event (such as a mouse movement or mouse click) occurred within the interaction area of an element, and the subsequent DOM event flow;</li>